rfulkerson/22fall1400/Lecture_07/README.md

    print("You're headed to lovely Des Moines on I-80 East!")
 ```

-**With so many different approaches to coding and so many tools in our programming toolboxes, it's tough to cover all possible options, but hopefully these examples give you something to think about.**
+**With so many different approaches to coding and so many tools in our programming toolboxes, it's tough to cover all possible options, but hopefully these examples provide you with some things to think about.**

-Our goal, ultimately, is to write the most accurate code with zero errors and hopefully a modest amount of efficiency and felxibilty so that the code runs quickly and can be updated easily to, for example, add more options (such as going to Fargo) with consistent code.
+Our goal, ultimately, is to write the most accurate code with zero errors and hopefully a modest amount of efficiency and flexibilty so that the code runs quickly and can be updated easily to, for example, add more options (such as going to Fargo) with consistent code.

 ## The topics for this lecture were: